Andrew0000/Android-VideoView-cache/README.md

 ✔️ Files are storing in the default cache directory.
 ✔️ Automatic cancellation of the download if view detached from window.
 No resources leaking.
 ✔️ Headers are supported.
+❌ Doesn't support streaming playback.
+Video file will be downloaded and then played.

 # Setup: